 Norfolk Car Club vehicles are operated by Co-wheels – a not for profit community interest company.

-By joining Norfolk Car Club, car club members can not only use the car club cars based in Norfolk, but also use any car club cars operated by Co-wheels across the UK.
+By joining Norfolk Car Club, car club members can not only use the car club cars and vans based in Norfolk, but also use any car club vehicles operated by Co-wheels across the UK.

-Norfolk Car Club is supported by Norfolk County Council, Norwich City Council, the Department of Energy and Climate Change, the Department for Transport and other partners.
+Norfolk Car Club is supported by Norfolk County Council, Norwich City Council, the Department for Transport and other partners.
 The aim is to help:

 I've used Norfolk Car Club for several years now and found it to be an excellent service - it's now an invaluable part of my everyday life.
 It's convenient and great value for money.– Dr Lewis Spurgin, University of East Anglia

 I've always lived in the centre so never needed a car.
 When I changed jobs, I needed one and this is far more economical than owning one.
 I've been a Norfolk Car Club member for nearly two years and think the club is top notch with an easy booking system and well-looked after cars.
 I'm 100% happy with it and I like to see it expanding making it accessible to more people.– Hamish Cooper, Norwich City centre